These two comedians are DESTROYING internet culture—and it’s hilarious

 In order to find any of this funny, it helps to be immersed in digital culture at least half as much as Ciarelli and Evans.
 That way, one would already presumably know about the #Resistance-grifting Krassenstein brothers or the celebrity message-recording service Cameo, or any of the other topics the two have taken on recently in videos and in their monthly live show, Atlantic City, at UCB Franklin in Los Angeles.

-Since increasingly more people seem to have become more fluent in digital culture as Ciarelli and Evans have gotten more masterful at satirizing it, their work has found influential fans in the comedy world such as Jon Daly, Paul F. Tompkins, and Bob Odenkirk.
+Since increasingly more people have become fluent in digital culture as Ciarelli and Evans have gotten more masterful at satirizing it, their work has found influential fans in the comedy world such as Jon Daly, Paul F. Tompkins, and Bob Odenkirk.
 Ciarelli and Evans’ comedy can seem esoteric if you’re not immersed in online memes and inside jokes, but they’re doing so at a time when esoteric might just be an asset.

 “Nick and Brad have such a funny, distinct voice that is unmistakable,” says Drew Tarver, star of Comedy Central’s The Other Two, and a frequent collaborator.
 “I think that’s what makes them so special as writers.
 Whenever I hear a joke from them, I can always tell it’s theirs.
 Their stuff is always very smart and also very stupid, in the best way.”